Saveyour-Team/Saveyour/README.md

 If one wishes to connect to their own server, please change the ip address in the NetworkControl class to the corresponding server ip.

-  Some current mockups of usernames/passwords on the database are:
-  Brendan / ih8slackbot
-  John / mongoDBisDaBest
-  Simran / pyth0n

-  Using any of these pairs should allow you to login using the Saveyour client.
+Clicking Register and registering with a valid username and password will allow for one to login successfully.
 Invalid credentials will not allow for login.

   After logging in, a user's module windows will open up for use.